 Working abroad sounds like an adventure to many people.
-The job search in Greece requires more than just the obvious Greece CV writing and translation - it requires methodical preparation.
+However, Greece job search requires more than just the obvious Greece CV with Greece cover letter writing and translation, it requires methodical preparation.
 You need to pass the Greece job interview.
-You will face issues that probably did not even cross your mind when you start planning to go for jobs in Greece.
+You will face issues that probably did not even cross your mind when you start planning to find employment in Greece.

 Do not misjudge the impact a job in Greece can have on the result of your adventure!
 For example, you will experience the different immigration rules and practices, job application procedures, the selection trends and the management culture.

 Most visits to Greece are trouble-free but you should be aware of the risk of indiscriminate terrorist attacks, which could be against civilian targets, including places frequented by expatriates and foreign travelers like restaurants, hotels, clubs and shopping areas.
 In recent years, the Greek authorities have carried out a number of investigations and operations against terrorist networks.